Promoting Brain Development and Health through Neuroscience Education

-The goal of this program is to empower K-12 students to take charge of their mental and physical health through targeted neuroscience education.
-Led by CU neuroscientists, this program sends CU undergraduates into area classrooms to teach children and adolescents about the brain through a series of fun activities and exercises.
+The goal of this program is to empower K-12 students to take charge of their mental and physical health through targeted neuroscience education, as well as to inform educators and parents about current topics in neuroscience research.
+Led by CU neuroscientists and students, this program sends CU undergraduates into area classrooms to teach children and adolescents about the brain through a series of fun activities and exercises.
 Once they have a basic, age-appropriate understanding of how the brain works, students learn about the effects of lifestyle choices on brain development and mental health.
 In this way students, their families and teachers are able to apply emerging neuroscience research findings to their lifestyle choices to improve their cognitive functioning and emotional wellbeing.
-Current outreach efforts target elementary schools (K-5), and are offered during the 2013-2014 academic year.
-However, additional opportunities may be available for middle- and high-school classrooms.
-Please visit our website or contact us if you are interested in learning more about this unique opportunity.
+Our program is constantly expanding with new activities such as professional development opportunities for teachers, education opportunities for parents, and events for the broader community (e.g., Brain Awareness Week and public talks).
+Please visit our website or contact us if you are interested in learning more about our outreach and engagement opportunities.

 This is a public program and there is no fee to attend.

 For more information, please visit the program website.